yumibiao/easy_timer/README.md

 ### Partly dependent sources:

 > ```
-> You can go to these places to download a version to replace the version of this warehouse.
+> You can go to these places to download a version to replace the version of this repositorie.
 > You can use any font file to replace the fonts that come with us.
 > ```
 >